2 Samuel 24 — A king learns that worship without cost is just performance

 David overruled him.
 The king's word outweighed the commander's concern.
 So Joab and the army commanders went out to count .

 (Quick context: This wasn't a logistical census.
 This was David measuring his military strength — how many swords he could put on a field.
-For a king whose throne was built on God saying "I chose you when you were a shepherd boy with nothing," this was a profound shift.
+For a king whose throne was built on God saying "I chose you when you were a boy with nothing," this was a profound shift.
 He was looking at his army and thinking, this is my security.
 That's what made it .)

 The whole process took nine months and twenty days.
 Nearly a year of counting.